-GST on Perks, TDS & Remuneration Planning by Dr. Vinod Singhania
+TDS & Remuneration Planning By Dr. Vinod K Singhania

 Significant changes have been made in the last few months to stimulate economic growth.
 Implementation of these initiatives will have far reaching implications both at macro and micro level.
 Besides, the Finance Act, 2017 and CGST Act, 2017 have made significant changes for persons involved in tax deduction and administration of GST in a company.

-- Important amendments pertaining to corporate tax, personal tax, tax deduction/collection at source made by the Finance Act, 2017.
+- Important amendments pertaining to corporate tax, personal tax, tax deduction/collection at source made by the Finance Bill, 2018.

 - Tax planning devices pertaining to aforesaid amendments.